-Despite FIFA’s outright prohibition on third-party ownership football in 2015, to remove unethical practices and mitigate the controversy surrounding this type of investment in football, TPO, as it is more commonly known, remains a regular occurrence in the football industry in places such as Nigeria.
+Despite FIFA’s outright prohibition on third-party ownership in football 2015, to remove unethical practices and mitigate the controversy surrounding this type of investment in football, TPO, as it is more commonly known, remains a regular occurrence in the football industry in places such as Nigeria.

 It is a practice, previously widespread in South America, whereby an investor i.e. an individual, a company or a fund otherwise known as the third party would ‘invest’ in a player, in return for a right to enjoyment of future economic rights in the said player or club or academy i.e. take a percentage of the future transfer fees or fees that the player who is the subject of the investment attracts.
 This practice is peculiar to football because football is one of the only global sports with an open transfer market whereby players are traded domestically and internationally between clubs, and because of the substantial sums that can be exchanged in football transfer fees.